 Brie bakes in the oven in no time, so chopping and sautéing your mushrooms and shallots is really the hardest part of this recipe.
 Feel free to do that ahead of time so you can pop this in the oven right before guests arrive.

-This fancy looking appetizer can be made almost completely ahead, making it perfect for the busy holidays.
+This fancy looking appetizer can be prepared almost completely ahead, making it perfect for the busy holidays.

 - You can go right up through step 4 in the recipe, and then package up the mushrooms and refrigerate for up to 2 days.